senor/Lightpack-docs/RUS/API.md

 ## setbrightness

-*Синтаксис: setbrightness:N*
+*Syntax: setbrightness:N*

-*Возвращаемые значения: ok, error, busy или not locked*
+*Returned values: ok, error, busy or not locked*

-Устанавливает степень яркости для всех светодиодов устройства одновременно в диапазоне от 0 (подсветка выключена) до 100 .
+Sets brightness level to all device's LEDs at the same time within the range of 0 (lighting disabled) to 100 .

 <pre>
 >> setbrightness:80